alphagov/paas-team-manual/source/accounts/account_lifecycle.html.md

 2. Use `GOV.UK PaaS Admin > Platform Admin > Create new organisation` functionality.

-    When identifying the department, use the names listed in the [Government organisations Register](https://www.registers.service.gov.uk/registers/government-organisation) if possible.
+    When identifying the organisation, use the names listed in the [Departments, agencies and public bodies from GOV.UK](https://www.gov.uk/government/organisations) if possible.

 3. Confirm the trial org creation with the user